httptoolkit/httptoolkit-desktop/README.md

 A few tips:

 * Electron dev behaviour isn't identical to production build behaviour, make sure you check your changes in a real built version.
-* Most distributable build configuration is in [`electron-forge.config.js`](./electron-forge.config.js)
+* Most distributable build configuration is in under the `build` field in [`package.json`](./package.json).
-* To build packages, you may find some platforms complain about that signing certificates are required, you'll probably need to delete keys (e.g. `osxSign` or `certificateFile`) to disable that.
+ * To fully build packages, you may find some platforms complain about that signing certificates are required.
+You'll probably need to unset fields like `forceCodeSigning` to disable that.
-* In CI, pull requests don't receive secret environment variables, so will likely fail.
+* In CI, pull requests don't receive secret environment variables, so builds may fail.
 Confirm that that's what's happening, and if so that's ok - the team will manually build & evaluate PR changes to resolve this.